cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 **{% fa fa-exclamation-triangle red %} You passed the `--record` flag but did not provide us your Record Key.**

 You may receive this error when trying to run Cypress tests in {% url 'Continuous Integration' continuous-integration %}.
-This means that you did not pass a specific record key to: {% url '`cypress run --record`' cli-tool#cypress-run-record %}.
+This means that you did not pass a specific record key to: {% url '`cypress run --record`' command-line#cypress-run-record %}.

 Since no record key was passed, Cypress checks for any environment variable with the name `CYPRESS_RECORD_KEY`.
 In this case, that was also not found.